arifbudiman0104/Obsidian/Readme.md

 #readme #obsidian
 # Readme

-This is Arif Budiman Arrosyid personal note, made with Obsidian.
+This is a Learning Note by Arif, made with Obsidian.

 [Github](https://github.com/arifbudimanarrosyid/Obsidian)